Boise State looks to extend streak vs Air Force - KTVZ

 Boise State looks to extend streak vs Air Force

-BOTTOM LINE: Boise State looks for its fifth straight conference win against Air Force.
+BOTTOM LINE: Boise State looks for its sixth straight conference win against Air Force.
 Boise State’s last MWC loss came against the San Diego State Aztecs 81-68 on March 6, 2020.
-Air Force fell 72-53 at home to Utah State in its last outing.
+Air Force came up short in a 78-59 game at Boise State in its last outing.

-TEAM LEADERS: Derrick Alston Jr. has averaged 17.9 points and 4.3 rebounds to lead the way for the Broncos.
-Complementing Alston is Marcus Shaver Jr., who is putting up 13.8 points and 5.5 rebounds per game.
-The Falcons have been led by A.J.
-Walker, who is averaging 12.5 points and 4.1 rebounds.
+STEPPING UP: Boise State’s Derrick Alston Jr. has averaged 17.7 points and 4.6 rebounds while Marcus Shaver Jr. has put up 14 points and 5.1 rebounds.
+For the Falcons, A.J.
+Walker has averaged 12.9 points and four rebounds while Chris Joyce has put up 12.2 points.

-MWC IMPROVEMENT: The Broncos have scored 89.8 points per game against conference opponents so far, an improvement from the 72 per game they managed in non-conference play.ACCURATE A.J.: Walker has connected on 41.4 percent of the 29 3-pointers he’s attempted and has made 6 of 11 over his last three games.
-He’s also made 87.5 percent of his free throws this season.
+TAKE IT UP A NOTCH: The Broncos have scored 87.4 points per game across five conference games, an improvement from the 72 per game they recorded in non-conference play.ACCURATE A.J.: Walker has connected on 38.2 percent of the 34 3-pointers he’s attempted and has made 9 of 20 over the last five games.
+He’s also converted 83.3 percent of his free throws this season.

-STREAK STATS: Boise State has won its last four home games, scoring an average of 80.5 points while giving up 53.3.
+SLIPPING AT 72: Air Force is 0-5 when it allows at least 72 points and 3-1 when it holds opponents to less than 72.

-ASSIST DISTRIBUTION: The Falcons have recently converted baskets via assists more often than the Broncos.
-Boise State has 52 assists on 97 field goals (53.6 percent) over its past three outings while Air Force has assists on 36 of 59 field goals (61 percent) during its past three games.
+STREAK STATS: Boise State has won its last five home games, scoring an average of 80 points while giving up 54.4.

-DID YOU KNOW: The Boise State defense has allowed only 60.7 points per game to opponents this season, ranking the Broncos 20th among Division I teams.
-The Air Force offense has averaged 56.1 points through eight games (ranked 273rd, nationally).
+DID YOU KNOW: The Boise State defense has allowed only 60.5 points per game to opponents this season, ranking the Broncos 21st among Division I teams.
+The Air Force offense has averaged 56.4 points through nine games (ranked 264th, nationally).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25